 Select Curatorial Projects

-Spring 2026 at the Langham Cultural Centre, Kaslo, British Columbia.
+Langham Cultural Centre, Kaslo, BC

 Salt: the distillation of matter

-Touchstones Nelson: Museum of Art and History
+Nelson Museum Archives and Gallery (NMAG – formerly Touchstones Nelson: Museum of Art and History)

 Nelson, BC